mkishi1221/mkishi1221.github.io/_includes/cv.md

 Developed an NLP-powered platform to help brand designers and entrepreneurs quickly discover high-quality, available domain names.

 - Co-founded the venture with a technical partner and bootstrapped the product without external funding.
+- Demonstrated strong market need by launching a consulting MVP and conducting over 100 feedback sessions for early paying users.
 - Built the MVP using Python, Nuxt, and Deta.sh, applying NLP to filter millions of domains into relevant, high-value results.
-- Designed prototypes in Figma and soft-launched the product as a consulting service for startups and business hubs.
-- Ran 100+ feedback sessions with designers and entrepreneurs, demonstrating reduction of domain search time from weeks to under an hour.

 (Currently paused)